 Why do I say this?
 It all comes down to economics.
 What I think people forget is that the good old days of a pure process node shrink not only provided a performance bump, but it also represented an economic advantage.
 If you were at 0.25 micron, a move to 0.18 micron meant you could get more chips per wafer.
 As a result, the total cost per chip was reduced.
 But, now with the significant increase in the cost to go to a new wafer, this no longer seems to be the case.

 That said, I’m predicting a shift in the way the industry works.
 For several years now we’ve been going down the SoC road.
 More and more design components get integrated into a single chip, all targeting the same or at least complementary process nodes.
 But, does this really make sense?
 Why pay to have every transistor at 28nm, if only some components are performance critical?
+What if you could create a package that efficiently connected a digital core at 40nm with a memory at 60nm and a high performance graphics processor at 28nm?
 If we, as an industry, can provide a means for designers to connect timing critical components made from a chip processed at an advanced node, with less timing critical components processed at an older node, we may provide a more economic approach to delivering product to consumers.

 Keep in mind, this is a big “if”.
 There is a lot of work to be done.
-Technologies like TSV, where two sides of the same silicon wafer are processed separately then connected through a via that drills through the substrate itself, still has many unknowns.
+Technologies like TSV, where a super large “via” is drilled and connected through the substrate itself, allowing multiple chips to be stacked and connected through bump pads, still has many unknowns.
 How do you model its impact on performance?
 How much variability will it have in manufacturing?
+How do you manage the heat flow and other introduced problems?
 How do we make it more consistent?
 Eventually the answers will come.
 There is still the possiblity that when they do, the answer will reveal that to implement properly it is equally or even more expensive than the approach of keeping everything on a single chip.

 That’s my 2 cents.
 TTFN,